 Now because the dish traditionally has no vegetables, I would usually serve one on the side.
 But why do that when you can add one to the dish itself!

 Cauliflower is perfect for this recipe since it is so mild flavored and it will not compete with the delicate flavors of the carbonara.
 It also in my opinion makes it a bit more filling and hearty and I feel better about not just eating a whole plate of pasta.

 I like to roast my vegetables in the oven with olive oil, salt and pepper and then add it in at the very end.
 This makes sure they do not suck up too much of the olive oil pancetta mixture that goes into the pasta.

-If you have never made carbonara or Carbonara with cauliflower you must give it a try!!
-So good!
+If you have never made a pasta carbonara you must give it a try!
+It is so good!

 My carbonara pro-tip:

 When you cook your pasta, do not use as much water as you normally would when making pasta.
 I like to fill my pasta pot only ¾ of the way up when making carbonara because it makes the pasta water more starchy.
 That starchy water helps make your carbonara extra creamy!

 So you like Pasta?
 You will love these recipes too!